Brandon-Banda/greenacres/devlog.md

 // TODO

-- [ ] Fill out the todo more
+- [ ] create base64 image onClick save and display it after signing

 - [x] Fix the navmenu button problem where it needs to be hrefd to # before being clickable
-- [ ] Application page form validation
+- [x] Application page form validation

 - [x] Add social links buttons

 - [x] Footer

-- [ ] Add onClick to the close button in the modal to save the signature and replace the initial button with some information stating you've signed
+- [x] Add onClick to the close button in the modal to save the signature and replace the initial button with some information stating you've signed

 - [x] styled contract form
       Add phone number / address at the top